gkothari25/fashion_mnist_classification/README.md

 replacement for the original MNIST dataset for benchmarking machine learning algorithms.
 It shares the same image size and structure of training and testing splits.

 # Code details :-
-Solved this image classification problem using computer vision.
-Used Convolutional neural network (CNN)/Deep learning/AI to solve this problem.
+Solved this image classification problem using computer vision ,Convolutional neural network (CNN)/ Deep learning/ artifical intelligence.
 Programming language - Python3
 Deep learning Framework - Tensorflow backend and Keras api Two jupyter Notebooks are available in this repo :- One for CNN only model and other one for Dense layer only model.